 NOTE*** The content on this page may contain affiliate links, we may make a commission.
 And, as an Amazon Associate, we earn from qualifying purchases.
 More information: disclosure page.

 The exciting RV lifestyle has grown in popularity.
-Surprisingly when you think of RVs you might imagine a larger than life, rock star-ready, mini-mansions on wheels.
+Surprisingly, when you think of RVs you might imagine a larger-than-life, rock star-ready, mini-mansions on wheels.
 However, the truth is that there is a whole lot of small, lightweight RVs you can choose from.
 You will learn about the smallest RVs to rent today and still enjoy glamping to its fullest.

-Smaller, lightweight models afford a remarkably ideal compromise between the multiple available options.
+Smaller, lightweight RV models afford a remarkably ideal compromise between the multiple available options.
 Besides, their compact build, they are surprisingly luxurious, and ideal for both full-time nomads and short-term adventure trips.

 If you are contemplating renting a small RV but are unsure of the available sizes and types and how much it would cost, we have got you covered!
 This article has everything you need to know about renting small RVs, the different types of small RVs, their average cost per night, and so much more!

 RVs range in type and size and smaller campers offer numerous benefits over their relatively larger counterparts.
 They can still be surprisingly cozy and offer mobility and freedom you can’t enjoy from a larger model.

 Many highly desired National Park campgrounds, such as Arches National Park, have limited (or no) large campsites.
 So, you will have a larger variety of campsites to choose from.
 Additionally, having a small motorhome or campervan will make driving through the park, oh, so much easier.

 Also referred to as ‘compact’ RVs, the smaller models offer all the luxuries associated with larger models but on a conveniently smaller scale.
 Perfectly designed to accommodate fewer campers, smaller RVs are an ideal choice for a group of travelers who don’t require as much space.